purplevarun/purplevarun/readme.md

 2. MySQL
 ## Skills :
 1. Data Structures and Algorithms
+2. Object Oriented Programming
-2. BackEnd Developement using NodeJs and Express
+3. BackEnd Developement using NodeJs and Express
-3. BackEnd Developement using Flask
+4. BackEnd Developement using Flask